Dwake5/Mollys-frontend/README.md

 ## Mollys Pet & Home Care

 This project is for the business Mollys Pet & Home Care (Molly's).
-I am creating thier first website.
+I am creating their first website.

 It has various pages and features.